Key Takeaways

 How Long Does It Take to Sell in Nashville vs. Memphis vs. Knoxville?

-Tennessee isn't one market—it's several distinct markets with very different dynamics.
+Tennessee isn't one market.
+It's several distinct markets with very different dynamics.
 Here's what sellers can expect in each major metro:

-Nashville: The Slowest Major Market (62-86 Days on Market)
+Nashville: The Slowest Major Market (98 Days on Market)

 Nashville's real estate market has cooled significantly from its pandemic peak: